OfficeDev/TrainingContent/OfficeAddin/05 Using modern JavaScript/Demos/01 Office Add-in using React/README.md

     ![Office Yeoman Generator](./README_assets/Yeoman.png)

-1. When then Yeoman generator completes, change directories to the open the project folder (ex: **cd excel-portfolio**) and open the folder in your favorite code editor (you can use the command "**code .**" for [Visual Studio Code](https://code.visualstudio.com/)).
+1. When then Yeoman generator completes, change directories to the project folder (ex: **cd excel-portfolio**) and open the folder in your favorite code editor (you can use the command "**code .**" for [Visual Studio Code](https://code.visualstudio.com/)).

-## Side-load the Office add-in
+## Sideload the Office Add-in

-In this section you will side-load the Office add-in using OneDrive and Office Online.
+In this section you will sideload the Office Add-in using OneDrive and Office Online.

->**NOTE**: The instructions below outline how to side-load an Office add-in into Office Online, which works in almost any developer environment.
-If you are working from a PC, you can also side-load the add-in for testing in the full Win32 Office client.
+>**NOTE**: The instructions below outline how to sideload an Office Add-in into Office Online, which works in almost any developer environment.
+If you are working from a PC, you can also sideload the add-in for testing in the full Win32 Office client.
 For more information on this approach, see the [Sideloading Office Add-ins into Office Desktop or Office Online](https://www.youtube.com/watch?v=XXsAw2UUiQo).

+>**NOTE**: Office Add-ins are required to be secured by SSL.
+These labs leverage self-signed certificates for this that may be blocked by your browser as an untrusted certificate.
+If so, follow the steps for [Adding Self-Signed Certificates as Trusted Root Certificate](https://github.com/OfficeDev/generator-office/blob/master/src/docs/ssl.md).

 1. Open a terminal/command prompt in the location where the project is provisioned.

 1. Run the "**npm run start**" command, which will build and host the solution.
 This command is setup to perform a lot of complex tasks, including compiling all the TypeScript files to JavaScript, using Webpack to combine them into a single script reference, and copying all relevant files to a dist folder for hosting.
 When the build completes, you should see a note that "*webpack: Compiled successfully*".
 The TypeScript compiler will also stay in a "watch mode", which will immediately re-compile and refresh the solution when code changes are made.
 If you need to exit "watch mode", use the Ctrl-C command.

 1. Navigate and sign-in to OneDrive ([https://www.onedrive.com](https://www.onedrive.com)).
 OneDrive offers free consumer accounts, so if you don't have one you can create one.

 1. From the OneDrive toolbar, select **New** and then select **Excel workbook** to create a new Excel workbook.

     ![Creating new workbook in OneDrive](./README_assets/NewWorkbook.png)